sourcegraph/handbook/content/departments/cloud/index.md

 Cloud instances do not expose analytics data other than [pings](https://docs.sourcegraph.com/admin/pings).
 Future work in this area is owned by [Analytics team](../bizops/index.md) and managed through the ["Improve our data collection"](../../strategy-goals/cross-functional-projects/index.md#current-cross-functional-projects) cross-functional project.

+### FAQ: Does Cloud support data migrations?

+Cloud instances are created without any customer data, and Cloud team does not have a process for importing data from self-managed / jointly-managed / Cloud-managed Sourcegraph instances.

 ### FAQ: How to use mg cli for Managed Instances operations?

 ```sh